-Who doesn’t love a good summer makeover?
-I’m not talking about one of those bikini body makeovers.
-I’m talking about taking a sad, old (but delicious) summer dish and transforming it into something new, exciting, fresh, and healthier.
-Enter potato salad.
-Yeah, that plain looking, amorphous blob of potatoes topped with a mayo or vinegar dressing (depending on which you prefer).
+Potato salad is a getting a makeover today!
+I’m taking traditional potato salad and transforming it into something new, exciting, and fresh.
 In my new and improved version, I combined using both a vinegar and a mayo dressing.
 This is sure to please just about anyone.

 Introducing the new and improved potato salad – ta-da!

 First, let’s talk about how I made it a little healthier by making the nutritional content a little more balanced.
 Potatoes get a bad rap for being high in calories and carbohydrates (carbs).
 I love me some carbs, but moderation is certainly key.
 Carbs that are high in fiber like potatoes do give a nice sustained energy boost, but by balancing the potatoes with a lower carb vegetable like zucchini it allows me to decrease the amount of potatoes (and thus calories) while still adding in nutrients like vitamin C.

 Let’s get serious about the flavor.

 Second, you don’t need a ton of mayo to make this dish shine.
 I found more flavor came from marinating the potatoes and zucchini in a mustard/vinegar mixture before grilling the vegetables on skewers.
 After grilling, I topped the veggies with a drizzle of mayo and green onions – it was the perfect finish to seal in that potato salad flavor that everyone will love.
 Additionally, you can chop up some hard boiled egg to sprinkle on at the end as well.
 Everyone has a different way to make their potato salad, so feel free to top with your favorite potato salad mix-ins.